Thomas L. Brodie: Reception

 A review by Jeremy Corley in the Irish Theological Quarterly identified what he viewed as weak parallels, noted Brodie's reliance on a Proto Luke theory, and argued that literary dependence claims do not demonstrate the non historicity of Jesus.
 Corley contrasted the lack of birth narratives and passion in Elijah Elisha with the extensive Jesus traditions and he criticized Brodie's linkage of 1 Corinthians 15.3 to 7 with Numbers 11 to 17 as unconvincing.
 David Litwa surveyed Brodie's method and concluded that moving from elaborate literary parallel lists to historical dependence is not warranted, adding that identifying literary shaping does not by itself negate historicity.

 Christ mythicism and sanctions

 Brodie's book publicly advanced his view that Jesus did not exist as a historical individual.
 In January 2013 Irish media reported that he had stepped down from his role in Limerick and that an internal review was underway.
 One local report stated he had already finished his term as director and that the book was under review by a committee of scholars.
 The Irish Catholic press also reported on the possible disciplinary process.
 An official Dominican response was published in Doctrine and Life in May and June 2014.
+It states that: "[Prior Provincial of Ireland] set up a committee of five experts from within the Province to examine the work under dispute. […] [T]he committee advised that they judged Beyond the Quest to be ‘imprudent and dangerous’ (a phrase from the Order’s own legislation).
+Accepting this assessment, the Provincial continued the sanctions on Tom Brodie — that he withdraw fully from ministry and from all forms of teaching, writing, or making public statements."

+Death

+Brodie, who was born in November 1940, died on February 8, 2026, aged 85.